BBN-E/tac-kbp-eal/README.md

 [![Build Status](https://semaphoreci.com/api/v1/projects/a11da8fb-4e16-48bf-af3a-a4e1680f161e/467466/badge.svg)](https://semaphoreci.com/rgabbard-bbn/kbp-2014-event-arguments)

 ## Using
-### System Output Stores and Annotation Stores
+### Argument Stores, Linking Stores, System Output Stores, and Annotation Stores
-A _system output store_ represents the output for a KBP Event Argument system on a collection of documents.
+An _argument store_ represents the output for a KBP Event Argument system on a collection of documents.
 It consists of a directory containing exactly one file per input document, named by the docID.
 The internal format of these files is described in the task specification linked to above.

-An _annotation store_ contains assessments of the answers from a system output store.
-Its format is the same as a system output store except within the files there are additional assessment columns, as described in the task specification.

 A _linking store_ groups arguments into event frames.
 It consists of a directory containing exactly one file per input document, named by the docID.
 The internal format of these files is described in the task specification linked to above.

+A _sytem output store_ for 2015 is simple a directory which has an argument store in one subdirectory and a linking store in another.
+For the 2014 evaluation, a system output store was an argument store alone, so you may sometimes see the terminology used in this older way.

+An _annotation store_ contains assessments of the answers from a system output store.
+Its format is the same as a system output store except within the files there are additional assessment columns, as described in the task specification.

 ### Evaluation Workflow